neilbrown/edlib/README.md

 ==============================================

 Edlib is an extensible document editor.
-It is inspired in part by emacs, both by its strengths and its weaknesses.
+It is inspired in part by Emacs, both by its strengths and its weaknesses.

-emacs provides a programming language — E-lisp — for configuring and extending the editor.
+Emacs provides a programming language — E-lisp — for configuring and extending the editor.
 Edlib doesn't.
 It allows various pre-existing languages to be used to configure and extend the editor.
 It does this by providing a library of core editing tools and providing